AI Gateway

 Model Slots Explained

-SourcePrep defines four "slots" for AI models.
+SourcePrep defines five "slots" for AI models.
 You can configure these in the Settings > AI Models tab of the dashboard.

 1. Embedding Model (Required)